lisamr/severity_castle_knp/README.md

 -   Gather all the relevant predictors and response variables as raster layers
 -   Response:
     -   [x] fire severity.
 Use ML-derived metric of CBI using the Parks et al. 2019 code.
+        -   [ ] figure out why CBI is distorted on the upper range. ~3% >2.25 in KNP fire, maybe a little higher for Castle.
+I didn't include Landsat9 to estimate KNP, but that wouldn't address why Castle fire is also low.
+Using values from MTBS for now.
 -   Possible predictors:
     -   Fire history
         -   [x] severity of last fire,